Lilly-dh/DeepPlantAllergy/README.md

 ---

 ### 🧠 4.4| Residue Attribution
 It uses the prediction model and Integrated Gradient to compute attributions to each residue, it returns the sum of raw attribution across embedding dimensions, as well as smoothed attributions and normalized attributions.
 It outputs a CSV file per sequence listing the residues and their corresponding attributions.
-Applies Integrated Gradients to identify residue-level contributions.
+The code uses automatically window-size=11 for smoothing.

 **Command:**
 ```bash